-Under this section, an employer must submit an application form, which includes a completed questionnaire, to the director, accompanied by a $100 fee.
+Under this section, an employer must submit an Application for Employment Agency Licence (PDF, 116 KB), which includes a completed questionnaire, to the director, accompanied by a $100 fee.
 Application forms can be obtained from any Employment Standards Branch office.
-For an electronic version of the application form, visit website Employment Standards Forms.

 The director will only issue an employment agency licence if: